OtterUpdates/EchoUnofficialProofreadingUpdates/README.md

 If you want to compare my fixes to the original text, you'll want to use some kind of text diff tool (I personally use VSCode), or check the diffs [directly on GitHub](https://github.com/OtterUpdates/EchoUnofficialProofreadingUpdates/compare/original-copies...main?w=1).
 Note that these fixes obviously contain spoilers, so don't look if you haven't read the novels yet!

 ## Installation/Usage notes:
-Grab the source code zip from the [latest release](https://github.com/OtterUpdates/EchoUnofficialProofreadingUpdates/releases/latest) and extract the relevant `.rpy` files into the nested "game" folder of Route 65, Echo, or Arches (i.e., `Echo\game\*.rpy`), then relaunch the game.
+Grab the source code zip from the [latest release](https://github.com/OtterUpdates/EchoUnofficialProofreadingUpdates/releases/latest) and extract the relevant `.rpy` files into the nested `game` folder of Route 65, Echo, or Arches (i.e., `Echo\game\*.rpy`), then relaunch the game.

 ## List of things I remember doing:
 * Most (all? hard to say for sure with a story like Echo) plot/detail inconsistencies either fixed or noted.
 Often an inconsistency would require a larger rework to fix, but there are still a lot that can be objectively fixed without consultation, e.g. Chase referring to his roommate as a "rabbit", Leo's van constantly being misremembered as a "truck", and Clint's ever-changing species